10-1-pursuit/project-student-dashboard/ShakasReadMe.md

 Welcome to my Cohort Student App.

-You can click on the list from the Bottom up and they will load in that order.
+You can click on the list and all of the features work and are functional.
 All students is loaded on page load.
+The students are organized my Cohort.
+There is an on track card with each Students certifications.
+Tried to create the best U/I to my experience.
+There is a note section for each student where you can add notes and delete them as well.
 A few minor bugs but will be updated in the future version.
 Thanks